 Clean Electric Guitar

 Just like an acoustic, a clean electric guitar can be tricky to get just right in the mix.
-Sometimes you might want it to be full ranged with a thick low end and shine top end.
+Sometimes you might want it to be full ranged with a thick low end and shiny top end.
 Other times, you don’t want any low end at all and only use it for icing on the mix.
 Then there are the times you wish you had recorded it with a ribbon rather than a condenser so the tone is smoother across the board.
 With the Edge duo, you’re not only limited to condenser mic models, you can also model some of the greatest ribbon mics ever made.

 Hands down one of the best microphones ever made is the Coles 4038, as it has been a tried and true standard for generations on just about any source.
 There’s a magic that happens when using this mic and, if positioned in the right spot, it can sound as if you were standing in the room with the performer.
 It has a natural quality to it that is hard to beat with a super thick low end response that is punchy and rarely muddy.